 - We didn’t make any decisions yet; we need to kick a few more ideas around first.

 kick back: to not do much of anything.

-- When I go on vacation I prefer going to see things but my husband only wants to kick back on the beach and relax.
+- When I go on vacation I prefer going around to see things but my husband only wants to kick back on the beach and relax.

 kick off something: to start something.